xaviachristi/earthquake-monitor/pipeline/README.md

 - Both take minute differences as integers
 - End is not required and if it is not given the current time is used
 - `python3 pipeline --start 2 --end 1`
-- This example command would run the pipeline and upload data from the api that occured between one and two hors ago
+- This example command would run the pipeline and upload data from the api that occurred between one and two minutes ago

 ## Docker